Svastikkka/TERRAFORM/GCP/gcp-gke/initial/ReadME.md

-# GCP Non Production VM Deployment
+# GCP Non Production GKE Deployment

 Following are the required steps to deploy terraform